 What makes an online course engaging?

-First, we need to establish what makes up for an engaging online course that people want to take.
-Teaching online can be challenging in itself, but making it interesting is another pair of shoes.
+To start, we need to establish what makes up for an engaging online course that people want to take.
+Teaching online can be challenging itself, but making it interesting is another pair of shoes.

 - The content must be interesting and relevant to the audience